JieunKwon/WhatIsJava/README.md

-# WhatIsJava
+#  What is Java

-Java - Definition
+# Describe and define about Java

+1. What is Java?